Content and source evaluation is the most important step in any search for information; see the video — https://youtu.be/-fFx5T5kTh8

 - can you use it?

-Taking a critical look at the information you have gathered is the most important step of any search.
+Taking a critical look at the information you have gathered and where it comes from is the most important step of any search.

 Keep in mind that there is a very natural tendency for people and organizations to present information in a way that best serves their own self-interests.
 Sometimes this is done by deliberate disinformation; sometimes, it is done by truthfully presenting the information that is supportive and just not including the information that isn’t; there are many shades of these on the spectrum.